Managing a Food Allergy: Label Reading, Cross-Contact and Emergencies

 5. Even after a response to the first dose, go to the emergency department; the reaction can return hours later.

 Not every allergy follows the same course.
-A good share of milk and egg allergies that start in childhood can fade over time as the child grows and the immune system matures; most children outgrow them before the school years.
+A good share of milk and egg allergies that start in childhood can fade as the immune system matures; most children outgrow them before the school years.
 Peanut, tree nut, and shellfish allergies, by contrast, usually last a lifetime.
-Deciding on your own whether an allergy has resolved, and especially trying to reintroduce the food yourself, is extremely risky.
+Deciding on your own whether an allergy has resolved, and especially trying to reintroduce the food in your own kitchen, is extremely risky; the body's response can shift over the years, and the next contact can be harsher than the last.
+Reintroduction is decided only under medical supervision, with a controlled challenge test.

 Sources